Trump's Controversial Order on Transgender Athletes | Law-Order

 - United States

-In a decisive move on Wednesday, President Donald Trump signed an executive order that seeks to bar transgender athletes from girls' and women's sports.
-The order, called 'Keeping Men Out of Women's Sports,' grants federal bodies like the Justice and Education departments considerable authority to ensure compliance with Title IX, consistent with the administration's stance on defining 'sex' as at birth.
+In a significant move, President Donald Trump has enacted an executive order aimed at preventing transgender athletes from participating in girls' and women's sports.
+The order, provocatively titled "Keeping Men Out of Women's Sports," defines 'sex' in accordance with birth assignment, seeking compliance from all entities receiving federal funds.

-During the signing ceremony, Trump declared, 'With this executive order, the war on women's sports is over.'
-White House press secretary Karoline Leavitt emphasized the order's dedication to upholding Title IX, stating it demands swift enforcement, including against schools and associations that fail to offer single-sex sports and locker rooms for women.
+Trump announced the order in the East Room, accompanied by lawmakers and supporters of the ban, including former athlete Riley Gaines.
+The administration argues this decision upholds the integrity of Title IX, mandating swift enforcement against institutions that permit transgender participation.

-The timing of this order, aligning with National Girls and Women in Sports Day, marks it as the latest executive maneuver by Trump targeting transgender rights.
+This controversial directive coincided with National Girls and Women in Sports Day, drawing mixed responses across political lines.
+While the order caters to a segment of Trump's conservative base, it faces staunch opposition from trans-rights advocates who foresee legal battles challenging its constitutionality.

 (With inputs from agencies.)